flight-recorder/health-report/Usage.md

 Example:

-    $ java --debug HealthReport.java com.example.MyApp
+    $ java --debug HealthReport.java com.example.MyApplication

 ## \<source>

 The source is where Health Report stream events from.
-It can be a Java process, a directory, a network address or a recording file.
+It can be a Java process, a directory, a network address, or a recording file.

 #### Java process

 Flight Recorder must be started before data can be streamed from a Java process, for example:

-    $ java -XX:StartFlightRecording com.example.MyApp
+    $ java -XX:StartFlightRecording com.example.MyApplication

-The source will match textually from the end of the Java process name, typically the class name with the main method.
+The source will match textually from the end of the Java process name, which is typically the class name with the main method.
 If the process isn't running with Flight Recorder, it can be started using the jcmd tool located in JAVA_HOME:

-    $ jcmd com.example.MyApp JFR.start
+    $ jcmd com.example.MyApplication JFR.start

 If there are multiple processes with the same name, the PID can be used: